Plan for summer 2024

 The DEVS Summer Semester Abroad is designed to allow Queen’s undergraduates the opportunity to live and study in Johannesburg with an integrated program of courses and experiential learning.
 The program includes taking formal courses at the University of the Witwatersrand (Wits) – one of the world’s leading universities – alongside actively engagement with South African culture and society under the guidance of both a Queen’s University and local South African instructor.

 DEVS’ unique partnership with Wits enables up to ten Queen’s students to earn 9.0 units over seven 7 weeks of study at Wits while witnessing first-hand the development challenges facing southern Africa.
-While at Wits, students choose two of the following seminar courses, each of which is pre-approved to transfer to Queen’s as DEVS 4UNSP/3.0:
+While at Wits, students choose up to two of the following seminar courses, each of which is pre-approved to transfer to Queen’s as DEVS 3UNSP/3.0 each:

 • Migration, Mobility and Health in South Africa